- Follow these steps to avoid getting sent to spam:

 Your sender score is another important piece here, and it’s influenced by factors like bounce rates, engagement, and sending consistency.

-Tracking your reputation with tools like Google Postmaster, Talos, and SenderScore helps you avoid many potential issues.
+Tracking your reputation with tools like Google Postmaster, Talos, and SenderScore helps you catch potential issues early.
 If your sender reputation takes a hit, you can recover by warming up your IP, reducing send volume, improving engagement, and removing inactive subscribers to rebuild trust with email providers.

 Improve Engagement to Stay Out of Spam